edgedb/edgedb/docs/reference/configuration.rst

 EdgeQL
 ------

-The :eql:stmt:`configure <CONFIGURE>` command can be used to set the configuration parameters using EdgeQL.
+The :eql:stmt:`configure` command can be used to set the configuration parameters using EdgeQL.
 For example:

 .. code-block:: edgeql-repl